SAERI-Datacenter/ckanext-saeritheme/ckanext/saeritheme/tools/README.md

 If a group already exists then it will be updated.

+## Rename Groups to Themes

+Run `rename_groups_to_themes.sh` to change the wording of Groups in the interface to use Themes instead.
+Does not replace all occurrences, only the main ones.
+This modifies your ckan installation outside this plugin.

 # Organisations

 List of organisations to be created inside CKAN.